 You also need to prepare your contact centers for a significant mindset shift.
 Synchronous communication has always been the rule of thumb for both voice and digital agents, and that’s perhaps the biggest change.
 Agents who are used to “owning” conversations need to re-learn how to interact with customers and share the conversation with other agents.
 This may require a new approach, new skills, and new language.
 Shift your metrics to reflect the new approach, too—for example, instead of measuring average handle time (AHT), you might look at how many conversations agents handle in the day.
 Give them the technology and tools they need to succeed, and you’ll make things better for everyone.

 US satellite TV provider Dish Network was an early adopter and has seen great success since launching messaging in 2018.
-The company took a hybrid approach, giving customers the option to reach out via Apple Business Chat, Google Messenger, and Facebook Messenger.
+The company took a hybrid approach, giving customers the option to reach out via Apple Messages for Business, Google Messenger, and Facebook Messenger.
 Each channel offers unique advantages.
 And connecting all three to the 7.ai platform allows Dish to create a consistent, familiar experience on any channel.
 Agents use the same console for both asynchronous and synchronous communication, such as live chat or calls.

 To ensure a smooth roll out, the company started with selective entry points and funneled a percentage of contacts through messaging.
 They trained a small local team of agents on the new mechanics of juggling multiple interactions, as well as the new philosophy centered around sharing conversations.
 They had to learn to say “we” instead of “I” and adopt a more casual, friendly tone to match the context.
 The team leaders also relaxed performance evaluation criteria during the transition.